 Boating accidents can cause significant injury and property damage, so don’t hire just anyone to represent your boating accident case.
 Plaintiffs injured in boating accidents can recover compensation for their medical expenses, pain and suffering, property damage, and any lost income from missed time at work due to their injuries.
 The right attorney can help an injured plaintiff compile the evidence necessary for a winning claim and navigate the complex litigation process.

-The team at Bode & Collins believes in individualized legal representation for every one of our clients.
+The team at The Law Office of Chris Bode believes in individualized legal representation for every one of our clients.
 We take the time to get to know every person we represent on a personal level, so our clients can enjoy the close feeling of a smaller firm with the resources and experience of a larger corporation.
 Boating accidents can be complex.
-Let the attorneys at Bode & Collins handle your boating accident case in Scottsdale or anywhere else in Arizona, allowing you to focus on your recovery.
+Let The Law Office of Chris Bode handle your boating accident case in Scottsdale or anywhere else in Arizona, allowing you to focus on your recovery.